Fermenting the future.

 We cannot decode the relationship between the microbiome and human health without also addressing how bacteria can make an impact beyond our bodies.

-83% of all wildlife has died off in the past 40 years, marking the beginning of the 6th mass extinction.
+Up to one million plant and animal species now face extinction because of human activities.
 The cities we make and the materials we use are not sustainable.
 The plastic we dispose of will continue to fill our ground for another hundred thousand years.
 But, single-celled bacteria may be a solution.

 We founded SeedLabs to develop novel applications for bacteria, partnering with kindred innovators to solve some of the biggest problems facing our collective home.